What is a mesh network and what do mesh Wi-Fi networks do?

 In doing so, these nodes can amplify your signal and expand your Wi-Fi coverage throughout a larger area, reaching those distant or blocked spaces in your home and likely eliminating any dead zones.

 Do I need a mesh Wi-Fi network?

 In addition to expanding your home Wi-Fi network to reach a larger area, mesh networks have other benefits that make them appealing to some consumers.
-This includes giving you more control.
+This includes giving you more control and enhanced security.

 1. You’re in control.
 With many mesh networks, you have a lot of power in the palm of your hand — an app on your smartphone.
 These apps can help you with the network setup process and also ensure that you’re creating a secure password.

 Such apps also typically allow you to manage network issues, check data speeds, set parental controls, and much more.
 Some systems also allow you to see what devices are connected to your network at any time.

 2. Automatic updates.
 You’ve no doubt heard that it pays to keep your computer and smartphone software updated, in part, to help protect those devices against new security vulnerabilities.
 The same applies to routers.
 Mesh networks typically update themselves, leaving you one less thing to worry about.